-In the native range, 75 out of 361 (21%) brood cells hosted one of eight natural enemy species, which were supplemented by six further species listed in Sasaki and Maeta (2018) from Japan (Table 3).
+In the native range, 75 out of 361 (21 %) brood cells hosted one of eight natural enemy species, which were supplemented by six further species listed in Sasaki and Maeta (2018) from Japan (Table 3).
 All these enemies were parasitoids or cleptoparasites, of which three were cuckoo bees (Coelioxys fenestra, Euaspis basalis, Euaspis sp).
-In the exotic range of M. sculpturalis, 54 out of 498 (11%) brood cells collected in D-A-CH and 44 out of 285 (15.8%) from SFR hosted one of six natural enemy species (Table 3).
-These natural enemies included three generalist parasitoids (Melittobia acasta, M. australica, Anthrax anthrax), one nest-predatory beetle (Trichodes apiarius) and one generalist beetle of the genus Monodontomerus (Table 3).
+In the exotic range of M. sculpturalis, 54 out of 498 (11 %) brood cells collected in D-A-CH and 44 out of 285 (15.8 %) from SFR hosted one of six natural enemy species (Table 3).
+These natural enemies included four generalist parasitoids (Melittobia acasta, M. australica, Monodontomerus, Anthrax anthrax) and one nest-predatory beetle (Trichodes apiarius) (Table 3).
 Only Mellitobia acasta and potentially a Monodontomerus species occurred at native and non-native ranges.
 The phenology of M. sculpturalis and its parasitoids (Euaspis basalis, Coelioxys fenestrata and Anthrax aygula) was synchronized in the native Chinese range.
 Only the generalist parasitoid Leucospis japonica Walker was not synchronized with the main peak of M. sculpturalis activity (Appendix A: Fig. S5, Ye et al., 2017).